Franz Xaver Gebauer

-Franz Xaver Gebauer (c1784 — 13 December 1822), born in Prussian Silesia, was an organist, composer of church music, and choirmaster and music director of the Augustinian Church, Vienna.
+Franz Xaver Gebauer (c.1784 – 13 December 1822), born in Prussian Silesia, was an organist, composer of church music, and choirmaster and music director of the Augustinian Church, Vienna.
 Before his early death he organised the 'Concerts Spirituels' which promoted German music in Vienna at a time when Italian opera was particularly popular.

 Life

 Franz Xaver Gebauer was born in Eckersdorf, County of Glatz, Kingdom of Prussia (now Bożków, Kłodzko County, Lower Silesian Voivodeship, Poland.
 He was the son of a teacher and organist who gave him his first music lessons.
 After further training in Breslau (now Wrocław) - about 90 km north of Glatz - he worked first as an organist in Franckstein in Silesia.
 In 1810 he went to Vienna, where he soon became known for his performances on the "mouth harp" (i.e. Jew's harp).
 In addition, he played the cello and gave music lessons.